patricksavalle/devops-project-template/README.md

 - [ ] Make 50% of time allocatable to non-functionals, optimizations and DevOps infrastructure maintenance

-- [ ] Move progressively to [Kanban](content/planning-method.md#kanban) and [innersourding](https://about.gitlab.com/topics/version-control/what-is-innersource/) as functionality stabilizes
+- [ ] Open-source as much as (security-wise etc.) possible to allow scaling of collaboration

 - [ ] Start with [trunk-based development](content/branching-strategy.md#trunk-based) and to switch to a [GitFlow](content/branching-strategy.md) when the product reaches [MVP stage](content/project-plan.md#minimum-viable-product)